FT-Autonomous/ft_docs_2.0/docs/miscellaneous/feedback.md

 **General notes:** Heavy and intensive questioning, judges very interested in why the EUFS sim was used instead of IPG.

+### 2022-2023 Feedback

+#### From Harold:

+* Each of the dynamic events must be modelled
+* No need to spend time explaining it just show gifs of our simulation completing each event for example
+* Go into a bit more detail about the usefulness of simulations and how we used it
+* How did we use simulations to make our decisions - it should help
+* Some more understanding into vehicle and sensor modelling more detailed explanation if the parameters, justify how we decided how much noise to add
+* Correlation and validation of our simulations in comparison to the real world - use data
+* Do we have a scale model - f1tenth car for example.
+How have we used it.
+* More data & data analysis in general, we didn’t have enough output.
+* Understanding of environmental considerations.
+* How does the weather affect our sensors and how did we model this We are allowed to use an open source sim as long as we understand the numbers we used to parametrise it and this is backed by data you don’t get more marks if it is your own sim

+#### From Holly:

+* Easy Points to get
+  * Model each dynamic event -> Event just a gif of our stack on each event
+* Go into more detail as to why simulation is useful and what we use it for in our development.
+* How do we use simulation to make decisions
+* More understanding into vehicle and sensor modeling
+  * How do we add noise?
+How do we know how much noise to add?
+* Correlation and Validation
+  * Now we have real data, how do we collerate that to our real design
+* Use a scale model and say how/why we use it?
+Why is it useful?
+* More Data is very important.
+Also, how we use it…
+* Understanding of the environment and how it effects our system.
+  * Even if we havent modeled it, explain how we would do that
+* Even if we use an open source simulator, use our own data to inform how we use it and what decisions we made.

 ## Real World: